NREL/jade/docs/source/tutorial.rst

 The JADE processes synchronize their activity with status files and a file lock in the output directory.

+Refer to :ref:`distributed_submission_workflow` for a diagram of this process.

 Local
 -----
 JADE runs all jobs at the specified queue depth until they all complete.